sabaansari7110-max/Sales-performance-dashboard-with-dataset/README.md

 <br>
 **Charts:**
 <br>
--Total Sales by salesperson
+°Total Sales by salesperson
 <br>
--sales by customer type
+°sales by customer type

 ## Dashboard2: Customer & payment behavior
 Online is the most used Payment method at 21.5%, while Retails customers receive slightly higher discounts (7.6%) compared to Wholesale (7.0%).